cwang25/slate/source/index.md

 ```

-This endpoint runs the IndexCrawler.py Python script to obtain market quotes from Yahoo Finance.
+This endpoint runs the IndexCrawler.py Python script to obtain market quotes from Yahoo Finance Server.
 After the market quotes have been retrieved, a week summary is generated and stored in the database.

 ### HTTP Request